-Our total stock increased \$7 thousand to \$828 thousand at December 31, 2023, from \$821 thousand at December 31, 2022 and decreased from \$843 thousand at December 31, 2021.
-The increase during 2023 was due to \$48 thousand of stock issuances, partially offset by \$41 thousand of stock retirements.
+Our total stock decreased \$17 thousand to \$811 thousand at December 31, 2024, from \$828 thousand at December 31, 2023 and decreased \$10 thousand from \$821 thousand at December 31, 2022.
+The decrease during 2024 was due to \$48 thousand in stock retirements, partially offset by \$31 thousand of stock issuances.
 We require a stock investment for each borrower.
 We have a Borrower Level Stock Program which allows stock to be assigned to each borrower instead of each loan.
 This reduces the stock requirements for borrowers with multiple loans.
 The current stock requirement for each borrower is the lesser of one thousand dollars or 2.00% of the collective total balance of each borrower's loan(s).